d-a-v-i-d-w-r-i-g-h-t/e-commerce-back-end/README.md

 ## Usage

-A video walkthrough demonstrating application functionality is available [here](screencastify).
+A video walkthrough demonstrating application functionality is available [here](https://watch.screencastify.com/v/x7WO4nYb6gloKhppT4Pj).

-To start the application, use the command
+To start the server, use the command

 ```
 npm start